Dotz0cat/rajio_gtk/README.md

 # rajio_gtk
-A simple program made in c.
+A simple internet radio program made in c.

 ## using
 Launch application with command line or application launcher